datahub-project/datahub/docker/profiles/README.md

 infrastructure configurations that DataHub can operate on.

 Requirements:
-* Use the profiles requires a modern version of docker.
+* (docker compose >= 1.20) Use the profiles requires a modern version of docker compose.
 * If using the debug/development profiles, you will need to have built the `debug` docker images locally.
 See the Development Profiles section for more details.

 ```bash